Efficient implicit solvers for models of neuronal networks: Introduction

-In order to demonstrate the capabilities of the proposed methods, we consider networks based on three different single cells models, aiming to cover a wide variety of models, with different dynamical properties depending, among others, on their slow-fast nature.
+In order to demonstrate the capabilities of the proposed methods, we consider networks based on three different single-cells models, aiming to cover a wide variety of models, with different dynamical properties depending, among others, on their slow-fast nature.
+Notice that the slow and fast label only concern the different time scales arising in the equations.
+Due to the nonlinear coupling present in all the considered models, both kinds of variables experience sharp transients which need to be accurately simulated by numerical methods.
 The first model is the classical FitzHugh-Nagumo (FN) system \cite{fitzhugh:1961,nagumo:1962}.
 It consists on a system of two equations that evolve with different time scales.
 With only two equations, the system is able to reproduce the neuron excitability.
 The second model is a FN system with an extra variable representing the Intracellular Calcium Concentration (ICC) in neurons \cite{krupa:2013}.
 The third variable is slow, so that the resulting system is a two slow - one fast system.
 This allows the system to have MMOs, that is, oscillatory patterns with an alternation of small and large amplitude oscillations \cite{desroches:2012}.
 The third model is the Hindmarsh-Rose (HR) system \cite{hindmarsh:1984}.
 This is a system with one slow and two fast variables, which displays bursting oscillations.
 The main characteristic of these oscillations is an alternation of slow phases, where the system is quasi-stationary, and rapid phases, where the system is quasi-periodic.
 During the latter phase, the system solutions display groups of large-amplitude oscillations or spikes that occur on a faster timescale \cite{izhikevich:2000, rinzel:1987}.
 For classical parameter values, the HR model produces square-wave bursting, one of the three main classes introduced in \cite{rinzel:1987}, taking this name because of the form of the oscillations.

 From each of these single-cell models, following the approaches proposed in the literature \cite{campbell:2001,eteme:2017,fernandez:2020,ibrahim:2019,krupa:2013,yong:2008}, we build three different networks, based on the density of the coupling matrix (sparse, middle, dense), with the objective of testing the efficiency of the developed methods in these three different situations.